(In the list below a few examples are given in relationship to

 Astrology; god(s); Jesus; Santa Claus.

-27. Slippery slope: a change in procedure,
+27. Slippery slope: a change in

-we make changes that a slippery slope will occur.
+because we make changes that a slippery slope will occur.

-28. Special pleading: the assertion of new or
+28. Special pleading: the assertion of

-special matter to offset the opposing party's allegations.
+new or special matter to offset the opposing party's allegations.
 A

-presentation of an argument that emphasises only a favourable or
+presentation of an argument that emphasises only a favourable or single

-single Aspect of the question at issue. (e.g. How can God
+Aspect of the question at issue. (e.g. How can God

 create so much suffering in the world?
 Answer: You have to understand